 - Talk to customers.
-Ask each vendor on your short list for references, and then check them.
-Ask each company what they like, what they don’t.
+Ask each vendor on your shortlist for references, and then check them.
+Ask each company what they like, and what they don’t.
 Take notes.

 - Ask around.
 Read reviews of the software, research online communities, and generally do your homework to discover what users think of the software.